Scecina Football turns daily caravan into chemistry

 Since practices began in the summer, Scecina football has had to shuttle themselves to a different practice field.
 Despite the extra hurdle, the Crusaders have gotten out to a strong start this season– and have turned the extra steps in their practice routine into a positive.

-“It means we realy have to deend on each other,” senior quarterback D.J.
+“It means we really have to depend on each other,” senior quarterback D.J.
 Mendez said.
 “If someone forgets something, ask someone to pick something up.
 Just going back and forth, I’d say our drive is our team bonding.”

 “Not having your own field is more of a disadvantage.
 But the kids have adjusted very well,” head coach Ott Hurrle said.
 “Any discipline that an individual can get along the way is profitable.”